Strategy / Communication

 • Notification.
 Whether the violation was proactively reported or not.

 • Other.
-Relevant criteria not listed above such as financial impact the firm experienced related to the violation.
+Relevant criteria not listed above such as the financial impact the firm experienced related to the violation.

 With that information, regulators categorize the violation(s) into one of two categories